borbelyattila11/ImageSignal/Discrete Filters.md

 - $a[l]$ feedback coefficients
 - $M$ is the number of feedforward coefficients
 - $L$ is the number of feedback coefficients

+## Stable filters in the view of the Transfer function
+**Stability** of a filter in terms of its transfer function means that the system's output remains bounded for any bounded input.
+A discrete-time filter is **stable** if the poles of its transfer function lie within the unit circle in the z-plane (|z| < 1).
+For an IIR filter, the location of the poles determines the stability, FIR filters are always stable because their transfer functions do not have poles.

+## Realizable Filtesr in the view of the Transfer function
+A **realizable filter** is a filter that can be implemented using real, physical components.
+For a filter to be realizable, its transfer function must be **causal** and **stable**.
+In practice, both FIR and IIR filters are realizable, but IIR filters require careful design to ensure that they meet these conditions.